 The goal of this class is to build a working relationship between dog and handler in preparation for working off-leash in a stimulating environment, such as agility or rally.
 Through a variety of games and exercises, you will work on your dog’s focus, drive and impulse control.
 This class is not meant for shy, fearful, or reactive dogs.
 To successfully complete this course, your dog should demonstrate good control off leash with other dogs around and be able to be called away from other dogs/handlers.
-This course is a prerequisite for Beginner Agility.
+This course is a prerequisite for all other agility classes.

 Introduction to Obstacles (6 weeks)